DraftKings New York Promo Code For NBA Playoffs Lands Free Bets

 The Nets have been the favorite to win the NBA title virtually all season despite the question marks surrounding Irving and his ability to play in home games due to New York’s COVID-19 vaccine mandate that has since been eliminated.
 A mid-season trade in which the Nets got Ben Simmons from the Philadelphia 76ers in exchange for James Harden also changed the Eastern Conference landscape.

-With the Nets now trailing the Celtics 1-0, DraftKings lists the Nets with the fifth-lowest odds to win the NBA championship at +1000.
-The reigning NBA champs Milwaukee Bucks are first in the East and second overall at +475.
+With the Nets now trailing the Celtics 2-0, DraftKings lists the Nets with the seventh-lowest odds to win the NBA championship at +1400.
+At +550, the Celtics now have the lowest price among Eastern Conference teams.
+That’s because reigning NBA champion Milwaukee (+650) on Wednesday dropped Game 2 of its series with the Chicago Bulls.